-The heart of this blinkie is a 12F1822 PIC produced by a company called Microchip.
-A PIC is a tiny, yet surprisingly powerful little computer.
+The heart of this blinkie is a tiny chip embedded in each of the three LEDs.
 When power is applied, the chip tells the LED to turn on and off.

 By building this blinkie, we hope you have a lot of fun, as well as learn how easy it is to assemble and solder a circuit, as well as gain a desire to learn more!